schavesgm/openTools/README.md

        different channels and number of points in the time direction using a variational method in the window used to estimate the systematic error.

+    3. **PCACMass:** Code branched from **cppFitCode** to calculate the PCAC mass from correlation functions data using bootstrap.

+3. **pythonFitCodes:** This folder contains two subfolders:

+    1. **fitCode:** Python implementation of Nelder-Mead algorithm.

+    3. **getData:** Python implementation of the bootstrap estimation of correlation functions.